Graduate Admissions

 Healthcare: Health Insurance is available to full-time PhD students with a Teaching Assistantship.

 Dissertation Fellowships: Advanced PhD students may compete each year for additional support designated to travel and living expenses to conduct dissertation research.
-The History Department may fund up to $3000 for dissertation research.
+The Department of History may fund up to $3000 for dissertation research.
 Funding is dependent upon availability.
 Students may apply for Dissertation Fellowships more than once.

 Further opportunities for funding are often available for advanced PhD students, including the opportunity to teach their own undergraduate courses as paid adjunct or teaching associates.
 In this way, our very best students frequently receive 6 or possibly 7 years of total support.